 If your child is nervous about going to school, gently remind them that they’re more than likely not going to be the only one feeling that way on the first day of school.
 Pointing out the positive points of starting or going back to school can also create positive anticipation for a child.
 Mention the fact that they’ll be able to meet new friends and see old friends they didn’t get to spend time with over the summer.
 If possible, it’s really helpful if you can find another child in your neighborhood that yours can ride the bus or walk to school with.
 Teachers already know that students are often nervous at first and good ones put in the extra effort to ensure that everybody feels as at ease as possible.
 If your child is going to a new school, see if it offers orientations, which also gives you a chance to tour the school before the first day.

-Research has shown that children that eat a nutritious breakfast have more energy, better concentration and do better in school so make sure your child starts their days of right.
-When it comes to the school’s lunchtime offerings, find out what is served in cafeteria, vending machines, etc. Supposedly, foods sold during the school day are required to meet the nutrition standards established by the USDA (US Department of Agriculture).
+Research has shown that children that eat a nutritious breakfast have more energy, better concentration and do better in school so make sure your child starts their days off right.
+When it comes to the school’s lunchtime offerings, find out what is served in the cafeteria, vending machines, etc. Supposedly, foods sold during the school day are required to meet the nutrition standards established by the USDA (US Department of Agriculture).
 That said what is considered good nutrition varies from person to person.
-Find out if your child’s school stocks healthy choices like low fat dairy, fresh fruit, 100% fruit juice, water, etc. If you’re not happy with the school’s cafeteria options, pack your child’s lunch choosing healthier options.
+Find out if your child’s school stocks healthy choices like low-fat dairy, fresh fruit, 100% fruit juice, water, etc. If you’re not happy with the school’s cafeteria options, pack your child’s lunch choosing healthier options.

 One on One Time

-This might seem like a tough tip for busy parents, especially when your days consist of being the “car pool” queen, but make it a point to fit in some “one on one” time with your youngster every day, even if it’s only 20 minutes.
+This might seem like a tough tip for busy parents, especially when your days consist of being the “carpool” queen, but make it a point to fit in some “one on one” time with your youngster every day, even if it’s only 20 minutes.
 Whether it involves quietly playing with your preschooler, peacefully reading a book together, or star gazing with your 13-year-old after the younger tots have been put to bed, your children will appreciate your undivided attention.

 Instill Confidence Building Skills

 Last but not least, instill skills that will help nurture independence and build confidence at school, especially if it’s their first time.
-For example, if you have a young children preparing for their first day of school, a head of time, have them practice tying their shoes, writing their name. have them pick out their own backpack and lunch box, pack them for school – let them be a part of the process.
+For example, if you have young children preparing for their first day of school, ahead of time, have them practice tying their shoes, writing their name. have them pick out their own backpack and lunch box, pack them for school – let them be a part of the process.
 The transition to school will be a lot easier on the child and boost their self-confidence if they can manage basic needs without depending on an adult.

 Now take a deep breath, put a smile on your face and help your youngster get the most out of their “back to school” experience using these tips.